anecz17/WaterfowlProject171/README.md

 *Perform the data exploration step (i.e. evaluate your data, # of observations, details about your data distributions, scales, missing data, column descriptions) Note: For image data you can still describe your data by the number of classes, # of images, size of images, are sizes standardized? do they need to be cropped? normalized? etc.*

 Number of images:
+There are 20 radar stations, each has at least 150 screened days and each day contains 20 files.
+These files could be seen as images, but they only contain float values connected to the pixels of the image in a 2D array.

 Size of images:
+The size of an image is generally 720x1192.

+Putting size and the numbers together, we get that the total dataset we work with contains 514 Billion data points.

 Are sizes standardized: Yes!
 We are working with NEXRAD Level II data.